 Volunteer Experience The student must observe a minumum of eight hours in two or more radiation oncology facilities before applying to the program.
-Full details can be found at http://medicine.iu.edu/hpp/how-to-apply/deadlines-and-applications
+If unable to observe due to COVID-19, students must submit an essay in lieu of the observation hours.